martimy/sdn_lab/docs/lab_instructions.md

          - ./scripts:/home/auser/scripts
     ```

+    The `command` line includes the name(s) of the applications that need to be apploaded to the controller.
+Note the FlowManager application is uploaded automatically.

-2. Start the containers in the background:
+3. Start the containers in the background:

     ```bash
     $ docker compose up -d
     ```

-3. Docker will start two containers.
+4. Docker will start two containers.
 The controller container runs the SDN controller (Ryu), the FlowManager application, which is a GUI for the controller, and the Python application `dc_switch_1.py`, which manages the switches.
 You can verify the controller has started successfully by checking the logs:

     ```bash
     $ docker compose logs controller
     ```

-4. Next, you need to use Mininet from inside the Mininet container to create the data centre topology and interact with the hosts to send and receive traffic.
+5. Next, you need to use Mininet from inside the Mininet container to create the data centre topology and interact with the hosts to send and receive traffic.
 Enter the mininet container using the following command:

     ```bash
     $ docker compose exec -it mininet bash